-Priority threatened species include the:

-McIvor spider Orchid, Robust Greenhood, Southern Shepherd's Purse, Eltham Copper Butterfly, Pink Tailed Worm-lizard, Spiny Rice-flower, Northern Golden Moth Orchids, Bendigo Spider-orchid, Murray Hardyhead, Plains-wanderer, Red-cross Spider-orchid, Ridged Water-milfoil, Turnip Copperburr, Lowly Greenhood, Small Scurf-pea, Golden Sun Moth, Pale Sun Moth, Yan Yean (Swamp) Leek-orchid.
-Yellow-lip Spider-orchid.
-Threatened species of lower priority will also be the focus of conservation actions through targeted actions at the scale of priority native vegetation and habitat areas.
+Priority threatened species include the: McIvor Spider-Orchid, Robust Greenhood, Southern Shepherd's Purse, Eltham Copper Butterfly, Pink Tailed Worm-Lizard, Spiny Rice-Flower, Northern Golden Moth Orchids, Bendigo Spider-Orchid, Murray Hardyhead, Plains-Wanderer, Red-Cross Spider-Orchid, Ridged Water-Milfoil, Turnip Copperburr, Lowly Greenhood, Small Scurf-Pea, Golden Sun Moth, Pale Sun Moth, Yan Yean (Swamp) Leek-Orchid, Yellow-Lip Spider-Orchid.
+Threatened species of lower priority will also be the focus of conservation actions through targeted actions at the scale of priority native vegetation habitat, waterway and wetland areas.

-The North Central CMA's 2012-18 RCS is consistent with the Victorian Government's Native Vegetation Management: A Framework for Action (2002) and Australia's Biodiversity Conservation Strategy 2010-2030.
+The North Central 2013-19 Regional Catchment Strategy (RCS) is consistent with the Victorian Government's Native Vegetation Management: A Framework for Action (2002) and Australia's Biodiversity Conservation Strategy 2010-2030.

 At the regional scale the approach advocated in the North Central Native Vegetation Plan (2005) remains relevant and appropriate for native vegetation and habitat conservation activities in the region.
 The 2005 Plan identified broad actions that included: protection of existing remnant vegetation, management and enhancement of existing remnants, rebuilding the viability, connectivity and integrity of native vegetation, and community education and awareness.

 Threatened species that are listed under State and Federal legislation, such as the FFG and EPBC Acts, are afforded significant protection from actions that may affect their conservation.
 In this context they must be considered in cases where changes in land-use are considered, for example residential development affecting critical habitat.
 A key action is therefore to provide quality, up-to-date data on the known or likely occurrence of threatened species to agencies responsible for land and water management planning.